logo

 • CONTACT

-Keynote SPEAKER
+Keynote Speeches

-Assoc.
 Prof. Sudharshan N. Raman

-Monash University Malaysia, Malaysia
+Monash University Malaysia

-Dr. Sudharshan N. Raman is a Professor of Civil Engineering, specialising in Structures and Materials, where his interests focuses on decarbonisation actions and efforts in the construction industry, with a focus on materials and construction systems, ultimately contributing and leading towards reduced carbon emission and healthy living of humans (low-carbon living).
+Biography: Dr. Sudharshan N. Raman is a Professor of Civil Engineering, specialising in Structures and Materials, where his interests focuses on decarbonisation actions and efforts in the construction industry, with a focus on materials and construction systems, ultimately contributing and leading towards reduced carbon emission and healthy living of humans (low-carbon living).
 At present, he is the Head of Department, of the Department of Civil Engineering, in the School of Engineering of Monash University Malaysia.
 He also co-founded and leads the interdisciplinary Research Hub, the Monash Climate-Resilient Infrastructure Research Hub (M-CRInfra) at Monash University Malaysia.
 Dr. Raman completed his PhD at The University of Melbourne, Australia, with a focus in structural engineering and infrastructure protective technology.
-Dr. Raman was the President of the Malaysian Chapter of the American Concrete Institute (Malaysia Chapter – ACI) for the 2018-2020 session.
+Dr. Raman was the President of the Malaysian Chapter of the American Concrete Institute (Malaysia Chapter - ACI) for the 2018-2020 session.
 He is a Fellow of the Chartered Association of Building Engineers (CABE), UK; a Member of the American Society of Civil Engineers (ASCE); a Member of American Concrete Institute (ACI); a Senior Member of RILEM; and a Committee Member of the Civil & Structural Engineering Technical Division of The Institution of Engineers, Malaysia (IEM).
-He is also active in standards and specification development activities, both locally (in Malaysia), and internationally; such as the Technical Committee on Cement, and Working Group on Ultra-High-Performance Fibre-Reinforced Concrete (UHPFRC) Structures under the Department of Standards, Malaysia (DSM), as well as the ACI Subcommittee 239-0F – UHPC Sustainability of the American Concrete Institute (ACI) and the UHPC Committee of the Asian Concrete Federation (ACF).
+He is also active in standards and specification development activities, both locally (in Malaysia), and internationally; such as the Technical Committee on Cement, and Working Group on Ultra-High-Performance Fibre-Reinforced Concrete (UHPFRC) Structures under the Department of Standards, Malaysia (DSM), as well as the ACI Subcommittee 239-0F - UHPC Sustainability of the American Concrete Institute (ACI) and the UHPC Committee of the Asian Concrete Federation (ACF).

 Title: An Exploration of the Sustainability Potential of Ultra-High-Performance Concrete (UHPC)

 Abstract: Ultra-High-Performance Concrete (UHPC) is a type of special concrete developed to meet the demand for niche applications in the construction industry.
 It is considered a revolutionary material within the concrete family that has gained reputation and interest due to its excellent mechanical properties in compressive strength, enhanced tensile strength, ductility, and durability characteristics.
 While research on UHPC and the application of the system in practice have been progressing at an accelerated pace, the concepts of sustainability and resilience of UHPC, and the impact of the associated materials and systems on sustainability, resilience, and their interrelated issues are not understood in detail.
 One of the misconceptions is that “it is almost impossible to make UHPC as a carbon-neutral material due to the high amount of cementitious materials used in its production”.
-This misconception arises from two main reasons: the first is due to the approach of comparing the sustainability aspects of UHPC to the sustainability norms of conventional concrete; and the second is the consideration of only the materials'aspects of sustainability, or more broadly the construction phase.
+This misconception arises from two main reasons: the first is due to the approach of comparing the sustainability aspects of UHPC to the sustainability norms of conventional concrete; and the second is the consideration of only the materials' aspects of sustainability, or more broadly the construction phase.
 This work provides an overview of the efforts undertaken by the presenter to address this knowledge gap.
 The first part of this presentation will focus on the historical background of the UHPC technology, the fundamental science and engineering governing the synthesis and production of UHPC, and the current state-of-the-art of the technology.
 The second part of the presentation will then focus on selected state-of-the-art research work undertaken by the presenter in advancing the UHPC technology, as well as on the analysis undertaken to address the sustainability and lean construction potential of UHPC.

 Prof. Ahmad Safuan A Rashid

-Universiti Teknologi Malaysia, Malaysia
+Universiti Teknologi Malaysia

-Professor Ahmad Safuan A Rashid obtained his PhD degree in Geotechnical Engineering from the University of Sheffield in 2011, with a Malaysian Higher Education Scholarship.
+Biography: Professor Ahmad Safuan A Rashid obtained his PhD degree in Geotechnical Engineering from the University of Sheffield in 2011, with a Malaysian Higher Education Scholarship.
 Now he is a Professor and Deputy Dean of Research, Innovation and Development for the Faculty of Civil Engineering, Universiti Teknologi Malaysia.
 He used to be the Head of Geotechnical Research Group and is currently a Fellow of the Centre of Tropical Geoengineering, which provides research and consultation work on geological and geotechnical engineering for the tropical area.
 The major research area of Associate Professor Ahmad Safuan is the on-the-ground improvement technique.
 He has published 200 refereed journal papers.
 He hassuccessfully supervised 14 PhD students to their completion and is currently supervising 6 PhD students.

 Title: Cement-Based Laterite Soil: Strength Changes in Wet and Dry Conditions